Information for owners and advisers

 Aareal Bank Group, headquartered in Wiesbaden, is a leading international property specialist.

 Aareal Bank AG, whose shares are included in Deutsche Börse’s MDAX index, is the parent company of the Group.
+It manages the various entities organised in the Group’s three business segments: Structured Property Financing, Bank Consulting/Services, and Aareon.

 As market leader, we look after around 3,200 companies from the housing, property and energy sectors in Germany, approximately two-thirds of which are also, or principally, active in the third-party management segment.
 Since our foundation as Deutsche Wohnstätten-Bank AG in 1923, we have been firmly established in the housing industry, becoming a pioneer in electronic payments in the 1960s, and later in the provision of data centre services.